bobbyflowstate/smovr-dash/docs/ARCHITECTURE.md

 ## Conclusion

-This architecture provides a secure, scalable foundation for healthcare data management with:
+This architecture provides a **bulletproof, secure foundation** for healthcare data management with:

 - **Strong authentication** via Logto OIDC
 - **Strict data isolation** via team-based multi-tenancy
-- **Simple security model** via app-layer authentication
+- **Maximum security** via API routes only architecture
+- **No client spoofing** - impossible to fake user identity
 - **Type-safe operations** via Convex and TypeScript
 - **Comprehensive logging** for debugging and compliance

-The app-layer authentication approach trades some complexity for reliability and maintainability, making it ideal for applications where security and data isolation are paramount.
+The **API routes only** approach provides maximum security by ensuring all database access is controlled by the server.
+This makes it ideal for applications where security and data isolation are paramount, such as healthcare data management.

+### Key Security Principle

+**🔒 "Never trust the client"** - All user identity verification happens server-side in API routes, making it impossible for malicious clients to spoof user identities or access unauthorized data.